WebAssembly/design/AstSemantics.md

   * `f32.load`: load 4 bytes as f32
   * `f64.load`: load 8 bytes as f64

-In addition to an `index` operand, stores have an additional input operand which is the `value` to store to memory.
+Stores have an additional input operand which is the `value` to store to memory.
 Like loads, integer stores may specify a smaller size than the operand size and include an implicit integer wrap operation which discards the upper bits.
 Stores write only the bytes in the linear memory corresponding to their size.